 He has also played Grandma in George’s Marvellous Medicine, Skellig in Skellig at The New Victory Theatre, New York; Storey in Awful Egyptians at The Sydney Opera House, and Rex in Barmy Britain at The Garrick and The Apollo.

 His next production was the world premiere of David Walliams' Awful Auntie which toured nationally throughout 2018, followed by the world premiere of Tom Gates by Liz Pichon.
-This year saw his national tour of David Walliams' Billionaire Boy played the Garrick and was nominated for an Olivier Award.
+His national tour of David Walliams' Billionaire Boy played the Garrick and was nominated for an Olivier Award.
 He also launched Horrible Histories - Terrible Thames, which has been Highly Commended by London Tourism Awards.